jmcphers/k5hoa/content/pool.md

     Kingsgate V HOA
     P.O.
 Box 1791
     Woodinville  Wa.
 98072

+If you were not a 2016 Pool Pass member, you can [join the pool pass waitlist](https://docs.google.com/forms/d/e/1FAIpQLSfZZRAx6n1ZcENNtyVmzB-xsOPXMmYXRq3mB6o856euZ1iaTg/viewform).

 Refund Policy: All transactions are final, no refunds will be processed.
 In the event of a billing error, please send email to: [treasurer@kingsgate5.com](mailto:treasurer@kingsgate5.com)